Serbia: Thousands protests over fatal station collapse – DW – 01/24/2025

 Repeated mass action since November tragedy

-Friday's mass action coincided with weekly protests, where demonstrators block roads across Serbia at 11:52 am local time (10:52 GMT) — the exact time the roof collapsed in Novi Sad — and hold 15 minutes of silence.
+Friday's mass action coincided with weekly protests, where demonstrators blocked roads across Serbia at 11:52 a.m. local time (1052 GMT) — the exact time the roof collapsed in Novi Sad — and held 15 minutes of silence.

-Vucic and his supporters accuse the students of working under orders from foreign powers in order to overthrow the authorities, while pro-government elements have launched repeated attacks on protesting citizens.
+Vucic and his supporters accuse the students of working under orders from foreign powers to overthrow the authorities, while pro-government supporters have launched repeated attacks on protesters.

 kb/sms (Reuters, AFP, AP)